 Packaging options

 I’ve been looking for strong but lightweight packaging options in particular for larger prints, my largest prints are currently 60 x 80cm.
-Over the past few years I’ve used many different options, including bubble wrap bags, and all of the cardboard and bubble wrap that has come into our home, I strongly advise recycling packaging as often as you can if you have the storage space to do so.
+Over the past few years I’ve used many different options, including bubble wrap bags, and all of the cardboard and bubble wrap that has come into our home, obviously recycling packaging as often as you can, if you have the storage space to keep it is great.

 Greyboard